 6. The Deer Hunter

-Posttraumatic stress disorder is center stage in this dramatic film about three friends – Mike, Nick and Steve – from a small industrial town in Pennsylvania.
+Posttraumatic stress disorder is center of this dramatic film about three friends – Mike, Nick and Steve – from a small industrial town in Pennsylvania.
 The three join the military and leave for the Vietnam War.

 The atrocities they’re forced to witness and participate in leave all three friends physically and mentally damaged.